Hester Velmans

 The Lily Theater : A Novel of Modern China, by Lulu Wang

-Works with contributions from Hester Velmans:
+Works with contributions by Hester Velmans:

 Long Way Back to the River Kwai: Memories of World War II by Loet Velmans